+In March, She will be giving a workshop on "stitched pictures", which aims to instruct and inspire participants to produce personal hand-sewn designs.
 The emphasis of this workshop is to give students a comprehensive introduction to this direct way of working with your material and your idea.
 Although there will not be time to completely finish a piece, all necessary aspects – including the presentation and framing of the work – will be covered.

 The day starts with a short talk by Janet, who will go through the process of choosing your subject matter, composing directly with the fabric to hand and allowing the work to develop as it progresses.
-Questions are invited and encouraged at any time and Janet will have with her examples of her work to help illustrate the method she uses.
+Questions are invited and encouraged at any time and Janet will have examples of her work with her to help illustrate the method she uses.

 This will be followed by a practical demonstration of constructional methods; simple cutting of shapes, placing, and 'needle turning' techniques.
 All work is done with hand-sewing.